Robert Martin Macon Constellation tenor ( Dolnet M70 )

 tone...very thick and filling, but with a nice 'lazy' feel about it.

-and can leave you feeling the horn is a bit of a one-trick-pony.
-If you
+limiting and can leave you feeling the horn is a bit of a one-trick-pony.

-wanted to use the horn in anything other than a small combo, or solo miked,
+If you wanted to use the horn in anything other than a small combo

-different to straight ones).
-As such, the Dolnet's sound seems to be accentuated
+sound different to straight ones).
+As such, the Dolnet's sound seems

-probable intended use as a marching band horn, it's probably not a good
+use as a marching band horn, it's probably not a good idea to put

-idea to put a row of these saxes at the front - the band would drift around
+a row of these saxes at the front - the band would wander around

 in a circle...

-It become very evident to the listener when the player hits a low B or
+It becomes very evident to the listener when the player hits a low

 The tuning was good.
 Some Dolnet's have a reputation for poor tuning,